gitmacer/Fritzfon-Smarthome-Solardisplay/README.md

 # Fritzfon-Solardisplay
-If you use and like my work I would be glad to receive a small Donation www.paypal.me/TimOberle
+If you use and like my work I would be glad to receive a small donation www.paypal.me/TimOberle

 Icons downloaded from www.flaticon.com